Federalism in the United Kingdom

-Compared to the current system of devolution, in a federal system, autonomy as well as devolved powers would be considered constitutionally protected, requiring more than an Act of Parliament to modify or revoke powers.
+Compared to the current system of devolution, in a true federal system, autonomy as well as devolved powers would be considered constitutionally protected, requiring more than an Act of Parliament to modify or revoke powers.
 Autonomy could also potentially be applied uniformly across the entire United Kingdom, compared to the varying levels of devolution at present.
 The Scotland Act 2016 and the Wales Act 2017 made the Scottish Parliament and Senedd permanent parts of the British constitution, requiring a referendum in each respective country to remove the legislatures, although the UK parliament still retains the sovereign right to adjust devolved powers.

 Federalism was first proposed in the late 19th century to address increasing calls for Irish Home Rule, the awarding of autonomy for Ireland within the United Kingdom of Great Britain and Ireland.
 The proposals failed and the Irish Free State was formed instead.
 Since a system of devolution was implemented in the late 20th century, some have proposed that a transition be made towards a federation or confederation, as an effort by unionists to combat separatism.

+Current status of the UK

+The United Kingdom is a constitutional monarchy and a parliamentary democracy.
+The UK Parliament is composed of the House of Commons and the House of Lords, the UK government is led by the Prime Minister, Keir Starmer, and the head of state is King Charles III.

+The UK is an asymmetrically decentralised unitary state, where Wales, Scotland and Northern Ireland have devolved governments operating under authority delegated by the UK Parliament, but supreme authority is held by the UK parliament.
+The "UK is a unitary state, not a federation or a confederation." according to Lord David Frost.
+However, it is arguable that the UK is instead a 'union state', and that it is more politically/nationally diverse than even some federal states.